utopia-php/database/README.md

 - [ ] FIND: Add support for more operators (search/match/like)
 - [ ] TEST: Missing Collection, DocumentId validators tests
 - [ ] TEST: Validate row size is not larger than allowed by adapter (MySQL/MariaDB ~16k)
+- [ ] TEST: Add test for creation of a unique index

 ## Open Issues